SJTU-IPADS/gnnlab/exp/fig16a/README.md

-# Figure 15:  Convergence Test
+# Figure 16a:  Convergence Test

-The goal of this experiment is to give a comparison of training time for GraphSAGE to the same accuracy target between FGNN and DGL on products and papers100M.
+The goal of this experiment is to give a comparison of training time for GraphSAGE to the same accuracy target between GNNLab, T<sub>SOTA</sub> and DGL on papers100M.

 - `run.sh` is the runner script.